victorshp/helpful-atm/README.md

 * Manual Testing ;) (NOT A GEM, BUT CAREFUL HUMAN LABOR)

 ## Testing
-### Environments and Tools

-This app was tested locally with different tools and in different environments:
-* Third-party via Postman
-* Test environment via RSpec (ran it locally)
-* Development environment via Chrome Debugger
-* Production environment via Heroku

 ### How to test this app locally
 After cloning...